Skip to Main Content

 • Full-Text Current Sources: Full-text searches on Lexis and Westlaw will help you locate additional articles that discuss your topic in part.
 Be sure to consider synonyms for your key terms so that you do not miss articles that use slightly different phrasing.

-• Full-Text Archives: Lexis and Westlaw journal databases date back only to the mid-1980s, but HeinOnline archive scholarship back to the mid-1800s.
+• Full-Text Archives: Lexis and Westlaw journal databases date back only to the mid-1980s, but HeinOnline archives scholarship back to the mid-1800s.
 Find out what scholars said when your topic first developed.

 Finding non-law article databases